Free Christian Illustrations

 Beached Whales

-Christian images in NatureAt times we hear about pods of whales beaching themselves.
-No one is certain why this happens.
-What causes, not just one whale, but often whole pods to strand themselves on a beach?
-Even if humans manage to guide them back to sea, the whales often beach themselves inexplicably further up the coast.
+Pod of Beached WhalesAt times we hear about a pod of whales beaching themselves.
+No one is certain why not just one whale but often whole pods strand themselves on a beach?
+Even if people manage to guide the whales back to sea; sadly, the pod just beaches themselves further up the coast.

 Back to Top ------------------------------------------------------------------------------------------------